Seaham Swamp Nature Reserve

 Seaham Swamp walk is a great option for walking with kids.
-This short, easy walk near Newcastle and Raymond Terrace is also a must for birdwatching.
+This short walk near Newcastle and Raymond Terrace is also a must for birdwatching.

 Sign up to our Naturescapes e-newsletter which is packed with information, new products, experiences and events in NSW national parks.
 Your next park adventure starts here.